pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 + Distinction between `String` and `List a` to emit specialized code where the `++` operator (`appendable` type class) is applied.
 + Propagation via arithmetic operators like `+` `-` (`number` type class) to distinguish between `Int` and `Float` and emit specialized code for `Int` arithmetic.

+## Arithmetic Operations

+The Elm core library offers arithmetic operations that are polymorphic and work on the `number` type class.
+The core library exposes these only as operator symbols.
+For example, it [exposes `Basics.add` as an infix operator `+`](https://github.com/elm/core/blob/84f38891468e8e153fc85a9b63bdafd81b24664e/src/Basics.elm#L82), which also implies the availability as a function named `(+)`.

+For operations where we prove the type must be `Int`, we emit specialized code accordingly.
+In cases where the type is `Float` or an unconstrained `number`, we emit a function that works with any `number` values.

+Where the type is constrained to `Int`, we map `Basics.add` and `Basics.mul` operations from Elm directly to the `int_add` and `int_mul` Pine builtin functions.
+For other operations, we attach the corresponding function in Pine code locally, so that code analysis does not need to follow references to the environment when parsing these operations.
+Tooling for inspection, such as snapshot tests for the compiler, maps these particular Pine expressions to identifiers like `ElmCore.int_div`, `ElmCore.number_mul`, etc. for better readability.

 ## Record Access and Record Update

 How we emit record access and record update depends on how much we know about the record type: when we have inferred a concrete list of field names, we use the field name index to perform an index-based lookup or insertion.
 However, due to row polymorphism, that index can vary across call sites.
 In these cases, we emit a function that recursively scans the record to find the field with the matching name.